Controller rules update on prop change

 Property updates

-: enhanced to support dynamic updates when prop changes are detected on theController
+rules: enhanced to support dynamic updates when prop changes are detected on theControllercomponent.

 Description